 If the appraisal district appraises your property at a higher amount than in the previous year, Tax Code Section 25.19 requires the appraisal district to send a notice of appraised value by May 1, or by April 1 if your property is a residence homestead, or as soon as practical thereafter.
 The notice of appraised value includes information on how to file a protest as well as an explanation of the availability of an informal conference with the appraisal district prior to your formal ARB hearing.

-If you are dissatisfied with your appraised value or if errors exist in the appraisal records regarding your property, you should file a Form 50-132, Notice of Protest (PDF) with the ARB.
+If you are dissatisfied with your property’s appraised value or if errors exist in the appraisal records regarding your property, you should file a Form 50-132, Property Owner’s Notice of Protest (PDF) with the ARB.
 Property owners and lessees may appoint someone to represent them in handling hearings concerning their property.
-Form 50-162, Appointment of Agent for Property Tax Matters (PDF), should be filed if you elect to designate someone to represent you for the protest hearing.
+You should file Form 50-162, Appointment of Agent for Property Tax Matters (PDF) if you elect to designate someone to represent you at the protest hearing.

-If you lease property and are required by the lease contract to pay the owner's property taxes, you may protest the property's value to the ARB.
+If you lease property and the lease contract requires you to pay the owner's property taxes, you may protest the property's value to the ARB.
 You may file a protest only if the property owner does not.
 The right to protest applies to leased land, buildings and personal property.
 The appraisal district will send the notice of appraised value to the property owner, who is required to send a copy to you if you are leasing real property.
 You may request that the chief appraiser send the notice of appraised value to you if you are contractually obligated to reimburse the owner for the taxes imposed on the property.
 If you protest, the ARB will send any subsequent notices regarding the protest to you.

-You can appear at the ARB hearing in person, by telephone conference call, videoconference or by filing a written affidavit.
+You can appear at the ARB hearing in person, by telephone or videoconference or by filing a written affidavit.
 The ARB hearing procedures may tell you how many hard copies of evidence you may need for the ARB or panel members or what electronic devices may be acceptable for presenting your evidence electronically.
 You should become thoroughly familiar with the ARB procedures and adhere to them.